 When interacting with users through social media, remember that these are real people on the other end who want to feel connected to your brand.
 That said, the key to remaining in close contact with your consumers is consistency.

-Not to mention how, in an instantly gratifying and fast-evolving digital economy, staying out of the limelight even for a day or two can cost you valuable traffic.
-So, connect with your audience with a daily post or content on popular social media platforms, such as Twitter and Facebook.
+Not to mention how, in an instantly gratifying and fast-evolving digital economy, staying out of the limelight even for a day or two can cost you valuable traffic—so, having an emotional connection with your audience with a daily post or content on popular social media platforms, such as Twitter and Facebook.

-One of the most extraordinary things about social media is that you don’t need to work from an office.
-Indeed, this highly adaptable form of marketing is a remote worker’s dream as you can express your brand’s message on the go — it’s convenient but effective.
+Being able to work remotely is an important part of the power of social platforms.
+Taking the first step in this highly adaptable form of marketing, as a remote worker, you can express your brand’s message on the go — it’s convenient but effective.

 What To Avoid